“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 The time remaining before the officer would arrive home was small enough that Sano decided just to stick around waiting for him.
 (This choice was definitely not influenced at all by the idea that Saitou might be willing to feed him again, an opportunity the very hungry Sano would surely miss if he went somewhere and came back later.)
 He stretched out on the floor of the great room, which had by now dried, and stared, lazily contemplative, at the ceiling.

 Acting so freely in the home of someone he’d always thought of as his rival, even his nemesis, seemed odd to him — odd, and yet somehow natural.
-Presumably this naturalness arose from the fact that this was all part of his plan to get at Kenshin, and therefore potential awkwardness was set aside.
+Presumably this naturalness arose from the knowledge that this was all part of his plan to get at Kenshin, and therefore potential awkwardness was set aside.
 With this explanation in mind, he didn’t worry about dozing off in the midst of some of his usual daydreams.

 Perhaps he should have worried.
-A dull pain awakened him, a rhythmic pounding against his left hip.
-As his eyes sluggishly opened, he yelled aloud when he saw the length of the sword stretching up from where its tip just brushed the skin of his neck to the gloved hand on the hilt.
+A dull pain awakened him, a rhythmic pounding against his left hip; and as his eyes sluggishly opened, he yelled aloud when he saw the length of the sword stretching up from where its tip just brushed the skin of his neck to the gloved hand on the hilt.
 The pain — which he recognized now as a heel, still very solid even just in a sock, slamming down repeatedly — continued for a few moments just for good measure.
 “Lesson one,” Saitou said from above him: “never fall asleep in enemy territory.”

 The victim of this bastardly behavior moved to slap the blade away from the vicinity of large veins, but Saitou pressed it closer so that it cut minutely into him, and Sano was forced to lie still.
 “Right, fine,” he said.
 “I get it.
 Lesson learned.
 Stop that!”